As code grows, can be split into modules and multiple files.

 - Define functionality intended to be shared with multiple projects

-crate provides functionality to generate random numbers.- Generally
+randcrate provides functionality to generate random numbers.- Generally

-means library crate.
+Cratemeans library crate.
 Crate Root - File that the Rust compiler starts from and makes up root module of your crate.

 Package